Physiotherapy for Headaches — Real Relief, Lasting Results

 Hydration & Sleep Hygiene

-Dehydration and disrupted sleep are among the most reliable headache triggers identified in the clinical literature.
+Dehydration and disrupted sleep are among the most reliable headache triggers in the clinical literature.
 Both are modifiable lifestyle factors.

 Ergonomic Screen Setup